 Shopping in Thailand is more fun than shopping at home because there are so many things you’ve never seen before and because they are so darn cheap!
-That’s the good news.
+That’s good news.
 The rest of the story is not so rosy for newcomers.
 I went nuts for my first few months in Thailand because I couldn’t find anything I needed – even though I knew it was there.
 You see, Thais don’t use maps and their idea of giving directions is to wave their hand in the general direction of where they think you need to go!

 Finding anything is difficult until you get the hang of it.
 Thais don’t navigate by addresses, either.
-Only trained Post Office staff understand addresses.
+Only trained Post Office staff to understand addresses.
 Maps are also foreign to the Thai culture, and many Thais simply stare at them in silent bemusement.
 I know you think I’m kidding, but just wait ’til you get here.
 Thais navigate by pictorial memory and by asking for directions.
 A lot of asking.
 I’ve had a Chiang Mai-born taxi driver make three calls on his mobile before dropped me at a downtown address.
 That’s is one reason we provide workshoppers with GPS coordinates when they arrive in Thailand.
 They’re the only way we we farangs can find things when we first arrive!

 But, once you’ve started creating a mental map of the place, shopping becomes a breeze.
 Markets for fresh (and I do mean fresh) produce abound.
 Stalls of all sizes line the streets.
-Shops range from shoebox to football field.
+Shops range from shoebox to the football field.
 And the range of goods and prices is staggering.
 Right now I’m shopping for ultra-cool, lightweight, cotton pants and shirts.
 Last weekend I paid $11.85 for a set that is exactly what I wanted.
 Friends tell me that I can get the same outfit for $2.00 wholesale if I buy in quantity.
 Thais themselves love to shop and are the most entrepreneurial people on earth.
 With no capital or experience, and little space, they’ll set up a stall on a sidewalk and sell something.
 Anything.
 In keeping with the country’s proud history of independence Thais prefer to be self-employed.

 There are big stalls – like mobile restaurants – with kitchens, tables, chairs, and waiters.
 There are small stalls that dish out one simple take-away specialty.
 There are flower stalls, food stalls, drink stalls, clothes stalls, watch stalls, fortune-telling stalls, nail-polish stalls, fruit stall, footwear stalls, even (my favorite) a used cardboard carton stall that never seems to sell any used cartons.